BBVA/apicheck/docs/source/home/installation_and_quickstart.rst

 .. note::

-    Currently ``API-Check`` only can take actions with these APIs that was pass throught the proxy.
+    Currently ``APICheck`` only can take actions with these APIs that was pass throught the proxy.
 Therefore we must be thorough browsing the website.

 3 - Perform actions with the recovered information
 ++++++++++++++++++++++++++++++++++++++++++++++++++